 ALL ABOUT YOGA THERAPY

-A lot of our clients and community are familiar with yoga but how many know about Yoga Therapy?
+A lot of our physical therapy clients and NYC athlete community members are familiar with yoga.
+But how many know about Yoga Therapy?
 Our Patient Coordinator, Ayana Frierson, has got you covered to answer your questions and educate you about what it has to offer.

 Yoga is the practice of connecting the mind and body through physical, mental, and spiritual means.
 Its origins date back to ancient India over 5000 years ago, and throughout that time the practice was passed down and expanded.
 Centuries later, Yoga gurus from India began to spread the practice, and it landed here in the western world by the late 19th century.